monerium/smart-contracts/docs/SWAP_V1V2.md

 The `SwapV1V2` contract that enables 1:1 token swapping between V1 and V2 tokens that share the same balance storage.
 The contract supports five swap methods:

   - `swapExactIn`: Basic 1:1 swap with slippage protection
-  - `swapWithPermitStrict`: Swap with ERC-2612 permit for gasless approvals (strict mode - fails if permit fails)
+  - `swapWithPermitStrict`: Swap with ERC-2612 permit for gasless approvals; permit is attempted but a failed permit (e.g. front-run nonce consumption) does not block the swap if the allowance is already set
   - `swapWithPermitBestEffort`: Swap with optional permit that continues even if permit fails
   - `sellGem`: LitePSM-compatible function to sell V1 for V2
   - `buyGem`: LitePSM-compatible function to buy V1 with V2